 How about other parts of the body?

 The history must also assess the status of the respiratory (breathing), gastrointestinal (gut), endocrine (hormone), neurological and psychological systems.
 Disturbances in any of these areas may be responsible for voice complaint.
-Selected common examples are discussed or illustrated later in this booklet.

-Problems anywhere in the body must be illicited during the medical history.
+Problems anywhere in the body must be elicited during the medical history.
 Because voice function relies on such complex brain and other nervous system interactions, even slight neurological dysfunction may cause voice abnormalities; and voice impairment is sometimes the first symptom of serious neurological diseases such as myasthenia gravis, multiple sclerosis and Parkinson's disease.

 A history of a sprained ankle may reveal the true cause of voice dysfunction, especially in a singer, actor or speaker with great vocal demands.
 Proper posture is important to optimal function of the abdomen and chest.
 The imbalance created by standing with the weight over only one foot frequently impairs support enough to cause compensatory vocal strain, leading to hoarseness and voice fatigue.
 Similar imbalances may occur after other bodily injuries.
 These include not only injuries that involve support structures, but also problems in the head and neck, especially whiplash injuries.
 Naturally, a history of laryngeal trauma or surgery pre-dating voice dysfunction raises concerns about the anatomical integrity of the vocal fold; but a history of interference with the power source through abdominal or thoracic surgery may be just as important in understanding the cause and optimal treatment of vocal problems.